gianmarcoabbadessa/Gene-expression-meta-analysis-codes/README.md

 4) README.md
 This file.

-Usage
+Usage:
 Clone or download the repository.
 Open the .txt code file in R or RStudio.
-Install required packages, including: WGCNA, readxl, dplyr, tidyr, edgeR, tibble, lme4, ggplot2 Edit file paths at the top of the code to match your local directory (e.g., the path to Gene lists mapped (filteredENTREZ-FC).xlsx).
+(1)Install required packages, including: WGCNA, readxl, dplyr, tidyr, edgeR, tibble, lme4, ggplot2.
+(2)Edit file paths at the top of the code to match your local directory (e.g., the path to Gene lists mapped (filteredENTREZ-FC).xlsx).
-Run the script.
+(3)Run the script.

 Reference
 If you use or adapt this code, please cite the paper: